*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Jason Rowles, Wincanton Records Management

-"Thank you so much for your very inspiring and at times, emotional talk this morning.
+"Thank you so much for your very inspiring and at times, emotional talk.
 The insights and your experience from your Olympic journey were thought provoking and funny as well as inspiring and motivating.
 It certainly provided excitement for the managers throughout the day and everyone I spoke to afterwards mentioned how spot on your comments were for where LeasePlan is today and the challenges we face.
-Given that one of our concerns was the translation of sport into business and making it real for our managers, we very much appreciate the thought and preparation you’ve put into our event.
-We’ve had some excellent responses to your session this morning and I’m sure that many will take away your messages that we can use in our business."
+Given that one of our concerns was the translation of sport into business and making it real for our managers, we very much appreciate the thought and preparation you’ve put into our event."

 Viv Bowra, LeasePlan